Take some retirement inspiration from celebrities. They don't give in to a dull life in retirement, and neither should you.

 13. Kent, UK

-You can buy a house from about $260,000 and up, and rents start at $1,000 for a one-bedroom in Sevenoaks Common or Godden Green near London.
-Rent goes for half that price in Dover on the east coast.
+You can buy a house for about $260,000 and up, and rents start at $1,000 for a one-bedroom in the community of Sevenoaks.
+You can pay half that in Dover, on Kent's east coast.

 14. Algarve, Portugal